Safeguarding Policy

 In order to meet the above responsibilities CICM will:

-• Provide training for the HQ Team, tutors and mentors on safeguarding, prevent, equality and diversity issues and related CICM policies.
+• Provide training for the HQ Team, tutors and mentors on safeguarding, Prevent, equality and diversity issues and related CICM policies.

 • Deal with any safeguarding related concerns in a timely and appropriate manner,